A multimodal stress detection dataset with facial expressions and physiological signals

 \subsection{Video data}

 We asked the participants to perform all the tasks in a sitting position, and the camera captured only their faces and shoulders.
 The videos of the participants were collected using a 1080p external webcam mounted on top of a laptop screen with 30 frames per second.
-As approved by the institutional review board at the University of Louisiana at Lafayette, the video data of the participants that consented to release their video files is provided as part of the dataset.
-In addition to the 1080p resolution video, we also offer a 720p resolution video to make it easier to apply deep learning techniques to the dataset.
-We post-process the recorded videos to extract facial expressions as discussed in the following subsections.
-Figure \ref{fig:aparat} illustrates the experimental setup and the position of the camera.
+As approved by the institutional review board at the University of Louisiana at Lafayette, the video data of the participants who consented to release their video files are provided as part of the dataset.
+We post-processed the recorded videos to extract facial expressions as discussed in the following subsections.
+Figure \ref{fig:aparat} illustrates the experimental setup and the camera's position.